-One of the key aspects in an electric system control is maintain the equilibrium between Load and Generation.
-Operation Planning (day ahead) or real time adjustments are meant to control the generation to supply the demand.
+One of the key aspects of an electric system control is to maintain the equilibrium between load and generation.
+In order to control the generation to match the demand, operation planning could be done on a day-ahead based or real-time adjustments could be made.

-But in cases of extraordinary demand or generation trip, this balance is lost.
-The system reacts modifying the system frequency that must be corrected increasing (or reducing) the generation in other units.
+But at times when the demand increases or decreases significantly or at times when key generation units' trip, the balance between supply and demand is lost.
+The system reacts by modifying the system frequency that must be corrected by increasing (or reducing) the generation in other units.
 The problem becomes more critical when the generation margins have been exhausted.
-In this case, the only solution is to reduce the load, known as load shedding.
+In this case, the only solution is to reduce the load and this is known as load shedding.

-This reduction or Load Shedding can be done manually or automated using a Load Shedding Application (LSA).

-The most common method is to reject some load when the frequency reaches some values, with the double objective to protect the generators and to stabilize the network, which makes the restoration easy and faster.
+This reduction or Load Shedding could be done manually or could be automated using a Load Shedding Application (LSA).
+This is the most common method is to reject some load from the system when the frequency reaches unacceptable levels.
+The load shedding with the double objective to protect the generators and to stabilize the network, which makes the restoration easy and faster.

-Normally the "trigger" is a protection that reads the frequency or the frequency drop speed, anticipating the frequency lower values and reacts tripping some feeders to achieve the load reduction.
-In a system normally there are few levels of frequency to reduce the load (between 3 and 5) and at each frequency level a certain amount of load is rejected (from 15% to 25%).
+The load shedding is normally "triggered" by a protection system that scans the frequency or the frequency variations.
+Once the frequency is recorded lower than acceptable values, the protection system trips some feeders to reduce the load reduction.
+In a system normally there are a few frequency levels defined to reduce the load (between 3 and 5) and at each frequency level, a certain amount of load is rejected (from 15% to 25%).